RinkeshHp/DSA/README.md

 # DSA
-Collection of Data Structures and Algorithm for recreational purposes.
+Collection of Data Structures and Algorithms for recreational purposes.
 MakeFiles will be added.